Steven

 Share this page on LinkedIn

-I started to work in finance, banking, medical billing, and debt collection, which wasn’t very motivating or rewarding for me.
-After helping my wife study for her graduate-level speech pathology course in neurology, I decided to return to school and started taking courses in biology, chemistry, and anatomy and physiology in the evenings.
-Then one day, I was searching careers for medical professionals online, when I found two professions that I thought were interesting, medical writer and cytotechnologist.
-At the time, I wanted to be certified for a specific job, so I pursued becoming a cytotechnologist and later graduated with a Masters in Bioscience Technologies.
+I started to work in finance, but I wasn’t fulfilled.
+After helping my wife to study for a course in neurology, I decided to further my education and started taking science courses in the evenings.
+Then, one day, I was searching for medical careers when I found two professions that I thought were interesting: medical writer and cytotechnologist.
+At the time, I wanted to be certified for a specific job, so I pursued becoming a cytotechnologist and later graduated with my MSc in Bioscience Technologies.

-For a couple years, I worked as a cytotechnologist, but never really forgot about medical writing.
-Then, when opportunity presented itself, I decided to do something I always wanted to do, and returned to school to obtain my PhD in Pathology and Laboratory Medicine.
-A few years into my degree, I knew that academic research wasn’t for me, so I helped establish a series of seminars at the medical school that focused on alternative careers for post-docs.
-Since I was interested in medical writing, I asked a number of professors whether they knew of any alumni who had gone into medical writing and would be willing to come back and talk about their career.
+A few years into my programme, I knew that academic research wasn’t for me, so I helped to establish a series of seminars at my university that focused on alternative careers for postdoctoral fellows.
+I was interested in medical writing, so I pushed for alumni who went into medical writing to come and talk about their careers.

-After that I knew where I wanted to be and turned down a post-doc opportunity that I had been offered at Princeton University.
-Over 2 years later, I’ve had nothing but opportunity at Oxford PharmaGenesis.
-Opportunity to learn from some of the most motivated, kind, and intelligent people I could have hoped to meet after my PhD.
-Opportunity to engage in new therapeutic areas.
-Opportunity to earn the confidence of every client that I’ve worked with and advance my career.
-Opportunity to grow with the company and secure new business.
-Opportunity to feel like I am making a difference by helping to disseminate healthscience research that impacts patient care and access to new medicines.
+Years later, Oxford PharmaGenesis has presented me with countless opportunities: opportunities to learn from some of the most motivated, kind and intelligent people I could have hoped to meet after my PhD; opportunities to engage in new therapeutic areas, opportunities to earn the confidence of every client that I’ve worked with and advance my career; opportunities to grow with the company and secure new business, and opportunities to feel like I am making a difference by helping to disseminate HealthScience research that has an impact on patient care and access to new medicines.

-I can’t say that it’s always easy, but working in medical writing as an Associate Consultant to a Senior Consultant in the US Value Demonstration Practice at Oxford PharmaGenesis has certainly been rewarding, and I am encouraged for the future!
+I can’t say that it’s always easy, but working in medical writing at Oxford PharmaGenesis has certainly been rewarding, and I am encouraged for the future!